 If there’s anything that I learned working in law enforcement, it’s that time is of the essence when it comes to investigating any situation.
 If you prolong an investigation, you risk losing key details.

-Encouraging your workers to report injuries immediately gives you the best possible chance to figure out what happened.
-And this information is essential for implementing changes that prevent the same situation from happening again.
+Encouraging your workers to promptly report injuries gives you the best possible chance to figure out what happened.
+And this information is essential for implementing changes that prevent the same situation from happening again—prompt reporting aids in these investigations.

 Classifying injuries and managing cases